westerndevs/western-devs-website/source/_posts/2016-08-27-httpclientwrong.md

 ---
 layout: post
-title: You're using HTTPClient wrong and it is destabilizing your software
+title: You're using HttpClient wrong and it is destabilizing your software
 tags:
   - .net
 categories:
   - Deployment
 authorId: simon_timms
 date: 2016-08-28 17:36:36
-excerpt: I've been using HTTPClient wrong for years and it finally came back to bite me.
+excerpt: I've been using HttpClient wrong for years and it finally came back to bite me.
 My site was unstable and my clients furious, with a simple fix performance improved greatly and the instability disapeared.
 ---

 Microservices can be a bear to deal with.
-As more services are added and monoliths broken there tend to be more communication paths between services.
-There are many options for communicating but HTTP is an ever popular option.
-If the microservies are built in C# or any .NET language then chances are you've made use of HTTPClient.
+As more services are added and monoliths are broken down there tends to be more communication paths between services.
+There are many options for communicating, but HTTP is an ever popular option.
+If the microservies are built in C# or any .NET language then chances are you've made use of `HttpClient`.
 I know I did.

-The typical usage pattern looked a little bit like
+The typical usage pattern looked a little bit like this:

 ```
 using(var client = new HttpClient())